DeviaVir/zenbot/README.md

 The `./run.sh` script combines `launch map --backfill reduce run server`, so use the CLI to access the other commands.

-## Simulation
+### 6. Simulation

-Run a simulation on backfilled/recorded data by running:
+Once backfill has finished, run a simulation:

 ```shell
 zenbot sim
 ```

 Zenbot will return you a list of virtual trades, and an ROI figure.
 Open the URL provided in the console (while running the server) to see the virtual trades plotted on a candlestick graph.
+Tweak `config.js` for new trade strategies and check your results this way.

 ## FAQ